liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

         </resource-actions>
     </assignments>

-Navigate to Control Panel &rarr; Configuration &rarr; Workflow Configuration, and upload your workflow definition directly.
-As usual, assign the workflow to the appropriate workflow enabled asset, then use your workflow as usual.
+When your workflow definition is finished, navigate to Control Panel &rarr;
+Configuration &rarr; Workflow Configuration, and upload your workflow definition directly.
+As usual, assign the workflow to the appropriate workflow enabled asset.

-Now, when the workflow proceeds to the task any user with `UPDATE` permissions on the resource (for example, Message Boards Messages) will be assigned to it.
+Now when the workflow proceeds to the task with the resource action assignment, any user with `UPDATE` permissions on the resource (for example, Message Boards Messages) will be assigned to it.
 Specifically, the user sees the tasks in their *My Workflow Tasks* application under the tab *Assigned to My Roles*.

-The syntax to use is the name of the resource action in all upper case letters.
+Use all upper case letters for resource action names.
 Here are some common resource actions:

     UPDATE
     ADD